volt-protocol/ethereum-credit-guild/credit.md

     uint256 public availableCredit;
     // whether bad debt has accured resulting in slashing for voters bool public isSlashable;
+    // if the collateral asset is eligible for borrowing, the terms under which this is allowed
+    // the zero address means it cannot be borrowed address public collateralBorrowTerms;
 ```

 GUILD holders can propose to whitelist a new term, and there is a period during which this can be vetoed.